parkhyeongminn/UDLS/README.md

 }

-The specific guidlines for running the codes are presented in the subfolders.
+The specific guidelines for running the codes are presented in the subfolders.